-Gerald Fried, MD, CM, FRCSC, FACS, FCAHS (Minimally Invasive Gastrointestinal Surgery)
+Gerald Fried, MD, CM, FRCSC, FACS, FCAHS

-Department of Surgery in Montreal, Canada
+Department of Surgery, McGill University, Montreal, Canada

 Dr. Gerald Fried is the Edward W. Archibald Professor and Chairman of the McGill University Department of Surgery in Montreal, Canada.
 He established Minimally Invasive Surgery (MIS) as a clinical and academic program at McGill.
 His group has made significant contributions to surgical education, simulation, introduction of innovation into clinical practice, and the development of enhanced recovery practices to maximize benefits of MIS.
 The Deans of Canadian Medical Schools awarded Dr. Fried the “John Ruedy Award” for Innovation in Medical Education.
 He has won multiple teaching awards and has been active in Surgical Education at the American College of Surgeons, SAGES and other major specialty groups.
 His group has developed metrics of procedural performance and led development of the manual skills component of the Fundamentals of Laparoscopic Surgery (FLS) Program, a requirement for certification in surgery in the U.S.